Egyptian Crisis (2011–2014): Socio-economic impact

 In the years since the 2011 revolution, the Egyptian economy suffered from a severe downturn.
-The post-revolutionary governments faced numerous economic challenges while none of the government's met the demands of the people, such as high unemployment, crony capitalism, and widening income gaps.
+The post-revolutionary governments faced numerous economic challenges while none of the governments met the demands of the people, such as high unemployment, crony capitalism, and widening income gaps.
 Political and institutional uncertainty, a perception of rising insecurity and sporadic unrest continued to negatively affect Egypt's economic situation.
 Since 2011, the government deficit was supplemented with an additional 10% every year, and the country's domestic and foreign debt stood well beyond 100% of the GDP in 2015.
 Tourism, crucial to Egypt's economy as one of its main sources of revenue, sharply dropped between 2010 and 2015 by an estimated 50%.

 When Abdel Fattah el-Sisi took power in June 2014, reviving the economy was one of his main priorities.
 His government pushed through a range of economic reforms, such as cutting food and energy subsidies and raising taxes.
 One of his most important economic projects was the completion of a new Suez canal in 2015.
 However, economic decline only exacerbated Egypt's high rate of unemployment, most visibly in extreme youth unemployment, which stood at more than 40% in 2016.
 Additionally, an important part of the population has been deployed in the informal economy, which complicates the provision of accurate data.
 By 2016, inflation and living costs heavily increased, pushing millions of people into poverty.
 Data from 2016 indicates that "an estimated twenty million Egyptians are living at or below the poverty level", including the lack of access to basic needs, health care and education.